mobify/mobifyjs/www/v2/docs/image-resizer.md

 ## WebP

-Using the Image Resizer API with Mobify.js, your img/picture elements by default will automatically be converted to WebP on browsers that support it.
+Using the Image Resizer API with Mobify.js, your `img` and `picture` elements by default will automatically be converted to WebP on browsers that support it.
 This can have a huge impact on the total page weight of your website for supported browsers.

 Have a look at [http://caniuse.com/webp](http://caniuse.com/webp) to see the current state of browser support for this format.